YizeZhang/Net_Diff/README.md

    5. Add phase windup correction in RTK

-   6. Redude matrix size according to seleted GNSS system
+   6. Changeable matrix size according to seleted GNSS system

    7. Modify GUI (only available in GUI)